shown in other instead.

 The performance data will be displayed in your Web browser.

-The Microprofile visualizes the detailed per frame performance data on the operations performed by the engine on CPU and GPU (if enabled) and on the engine threads.
+The Microprofile visualizes the detailed per frame performance data on the operations performed by the engine on CPU and GPU and on the engine threads.
 In the Microprofile main menu, you can change the visialization mode: click Mode and choose the required one.
 By default, the Detailed mode is set.

 In the Detailed mode, each operation (function) and thread is displayed as a separate colored region.
 The regions are hierarchical: the function called by the other function is displayed under the last one.
 The size of the region is determined by the time the corresponding operation takes.